-R454B UL guidelines require dissipation if there is a refrigerant leak and are based on total square footage and total system charge.
+R454B UL guidelines mandate that refrigerant dissipation measures be implemented in the event of a leak, determined by the total area of the installation and the overall system charge.
 The total system charge includes any component that holds refrigerant, including line sets, indoor coils, and outdoor units.
 The minimum room area for operating and storing the unit should be as specified in the following table.